Frank Benson, Sunlight, detail (1909). Benson was one of the Ten American Painters, who are at times described as American Impressionists.

 Now take a look at the nearly completed version below.

 Even when you are this close to completion the process remains the same.
 Success depends upon correctly observing the relationships among the squares.
 You compare one to the next and perhaps even to a few others nearby.

 An impressionist most often mixes his or her colors while comparing them to the others in the scene.
 They would rarely, if ever, attempt a mixture while looking at the target color in isolation.

 Now, take a look at the optical illusion below.
 Try to discern which set of squares are the same color note (an impressionist defines colors as notes).
-Once you’ve made your decision, roll your mouse or finger over the image and click/tap to the right in order to see a match.
-Do it a second time to see another match, and a third time to begin again.

 While doing the above demonstration you are still comparing, but that comparison is made more difficult due to context.
 The target squares are surrounded by a color that affects your vision so some of your ability to compare is compromised.
 Though an illusion, this kind of situation is present in the real world much of the time.
 Sometimes it’s color, as in the above image.
 At other times it’s value, as when you’re viewing a highly contrasted scene.
 Mostly, it’s actually both value and color at once.

 The human eye’s ability to correctly perceive the color is affected by the surrounding colors, a phenomenon known as simultaneous contrast.